SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/regular_expressions/introduction.md

 title: Introduction to Regular Expressions
 ---

 Regular expressions, or regex, is used to identify patterns in a text.
-In this tutorial we will focus of regex in python, but during your degree you may see it in multiple languages such as javascript and scala.
+In this tutorial we will focus on regex in python, but during your degree you may see it in multiple languages such as javascript and scala.

 ## Syntax
 Before starting, here's a list of useful special characters in Python's regex library to refer back to.